cultureamp/kaizen-legacy/README.md

 # Kaizen Legacy

+⚠️ Please use `@kaizen/components` where possible.
+These are no longer maintained.

+---

 This repo serves as a holding ground for all our existing packages that support the legacy versions of React 16/17.

 We are currently in the process of migrating all components available in this repo to our new architecture.